Fashions and fads come and go, but buildings and architecture leave a legacy. Architecture both reflects and shapes the society it serves.

 Green building is now the most prevalent movement happening in the built environment.
 The entire construction industry is looking to service an increasingly urbanised population, while reducing its enormous environmental impact.
 And never has the call for sustainable development been more urgent!

 Statistics show that the construction sector contributes a whopping 7-8% towards global carbon emissions.
-And as government policies and building regulations force compliance to achieve ambitious carbon reduction targets, every segment of the construction sector – from materials manufacturers, design professionals to developers, property owners and project managers – are seeking ways to enhance their built environment without harming the natural one.
+And as government policies and building regulations force compliance to achieve ambitious carbon reduction targets, every segment of the construction sector –

 Progressive architects, designers and builders are favouring more sustainable green building designs over previously popular styles or traditional building materials.